MileHacker Logo

 Climate Patterns Throughout the Year

 Himeji goes through four distinct seasons, each with unique appeal.
 Spring (March-May) brings mild temperatures (10-20°C/50-68°F) and comfortable humidity.
 Summer (June-August) brings hot, humid conditions (25-35°C/77-95°F) with heavy rainfall.
 Autumn (September-November) offers mild weather (15-25°C/59-77°F), lower humidity, and less rain.
-Winter (December-February) has cool to cold temperatures (0-10°C/32-50°F), with light snow possible.
+Winter (December-February) has cool to low temperatures temperatures (0-10°C/32-50°F), with light snow possible.

 Special Weather Considerations

 Typhoons primarily occur from August to October, bringing heavy rains and strong winds, which might disrupt public transportation.
 The rainy season (Tsuyu) usually runs from June to mid-July, featuring frequent downpours.
 Carrying an Umbrella or rain jacket is a good idea then.
 Summer can view heatwaves, with the weather over 35°C (95°F); hydration and shade are helpful.
-Winter temperatures, while not extreme, can feel quite cold, especially with wind chill.
+Winter temperatures, while not extreme, can appear quite cold, especially with wind chill.

 Seasonal Travel Overview